WE NHEEd to Get Outside! Funding field trips since 2018.

 We NHEEd to Get Outside, Again (and always)!

-Applications are due November 20, 2020 to fund field trips taking place anytime during 2021.
-Awards will be announced by December 15, 2020.
+Applications are due in November to fund field trips taking place the following year.
+Awards will be announced in December.
 Grants are awarded in January.
 Please check back here or follow us on facebook for updates.

 Each year we receive more request than we can award which means there are children who are missing out on an opportunity to get outside.
 We need more sponsors to continue funding these opportunities.
 Please click here to contact NHEE if you are interested in becoming a sponsor or have ideas about finding sponsors.